electron/i18n/content/en-US/docs/api/sandbox-option.md

 electron renderer APIs to the preload script, but here are some things to consider before rendering untrusted content:

-- A preload script can accidentaly leak privileged APIs to untrusted code.
+- A preload script can accidentally leak privileged APIs to untrusted code.
 - Some bug in V8 engine may allow malicious code to access the renderer preload APIs, effectively granting full access to the system through the `remote` module.